 - Take Over the Trails, which was scheduled for Saturday, Oct.
 1, has been cancelled and will be rescheduled at a later date.

-- Orange County Public Schools and extracurricular activities are canceled Wednesday, September 28 through Friday, September 30.
-Athletic events will be rescheduled.
-This will allow district maintenance crews the time to clear any debris in the aftermath of the storm as well as allow employees and families to do the same.
+- Orange County Public Schools: Due to the forecasted potential impact on Orange County, all after school extracurricular activities are canceled Tuesday except for extended day which will be open until 6 p.m.
+On Wednesday, all schools and facilities will be closed and extracurricular activities canceled through Thursday.
+County emergency management personnel will be hosting special needs and general population shelters in select schools.
+To see the list of shelters please visit ocfl.net/storm for more information.
+We will continue to update you throughout the storm.
 The district will send messages by phone, email and text (type Yes to 68453).
 OC Schools will provide information about make-up days at a later time.
 To see the list of bad weather make-up days click on the school calendar on ocps.net.

 Oakland Trash Collection

+WM is closely monitoring Hurricane Ian.
+Based on the current trajectory and intensity, WM may not be able to perform normal operations starting Friday or Saturday.
 Please do not set trash at the curb on Wednesday nor during hurricane conditions.
-WM will resume collection operations on Friday or Saturday.
+Conditions permitting, WM will resume collection operations on Friday or Saturday this week.
 WM will not operate when sustained wind speeds exceed 35 mph.
+Resuming “post storm” operations will depend on storm damage safety assessments and open disposal facilities.
 At this time, residents/customers should refrain from placing additional yard waste or other bulky items at curbside.
-WM has created a website in order to keep municipal customers informed and updated on impending Florida storms/hurricanes: www.wmfloridastorm.com.
+WM has created the attached website in order to keep our municipal customers informed and updated on impending Florida storms/hurricanes: www.wmfloridastorm.com.

 Storm Debris Collection